Rally for the Republic: Opposition to President Mitterrand and abandonment of Gaullist doctrine (1981–1995)

 While the RPR returned in the opposition, the leadership of Chirac was challenged by younger politicians who wished to renew the right.
 Furthermore, the abandonment of the Gaullist doctrine was criticized by Charles Pasqua and Philippe Séguin.
 They tried to take him the RPR lead in 1990, in vain.
 However, the division re-appeared with the 1992 Maastricht referendum.
 Chirac voted "yes" whereas Séguin and Pasqua campaigned for "no".

 The "Union for France", a RPR/UDF coalition, won the 1993 legislative election.
 Chirac refused to re-cohabitate with Mitterrand, and Edouard Balladur became prime minister.
 Balladur promised that he would not be a candidate at the 1995 presidential election.
-Nevertheless, polls indicated Balladur was the favorite in the presidential race and, furthermore, he was supported by the most part of the right-wing politicians.
+Nevertheless, polls indicated Balladur was the favorite in the presidential race and, furthermore, he was supported by most of the right-wing politicians.
 He decided finally to run against Chirac.
 However, they claimed that they remained friends for 30 years.

 The Socialists being weakened after the 14 years of Mitterrand's presidency, the main competition was within the right, between Balladur and Chirac, two Neo-Gaullists.
 Balladur proposed a liberal program and took advantage of the "positive results" of his cabinet, whereas Chirac advocated Keynesian economics to reduce the "social fracture" and criticized the "dominant ideas", targeting Balladur.
 Chirac won the 1995 presidential election.